-In the heart of one of the world's most vibrant and colourful cities, the campus of City University London offers you a broad student experience - far beyond your curriculum.
-On campus you'll find plenty of opportunities to meet other students and be an active part of University life.
+In the heart of one of the world's most vibrant and colourful cities, the campus of City, University of London offers you a broad student experience - far beyond your curriculum.
+On campus you'll find plenty of opportunities to meet other students and be an active part of campus life.
 With more than 50 clubs and societies, you'll always find events, activities and friends here on campus.
 See more using our Virtual tour below.

 City is located in Islington, an area of London loaded with great pubs, cafés, theatres and live music venues.
 You're likely to discover something new every time you explore the area.

 Join activities that support your studies (such as volunteering for the student newspaper or the advocacy project) or explore your hobbies and interests.
 At City you will find more than 50 clubs and societies devoted to a variety of interests, which are all part of the Students' Union.

 Your Students' Union is here to help make your time at City fun and fulfilling.
 As well as organising social events, the Students' Union is actively involved in student politics and can give you support and advice.

 Choose from coffee shops, sandwich bars, the student refectory and the popular social venue, Saddlers Bar.
 City's campus offers a wide range of hot and cold food and speciality dishes.

 Sports and fitness

 Join classes, team sports and wellbeing programmes at City.
 Just visit our sports and leisure team at the Sports Desk at Northampton Square for advice and encouragement to help you achieve your health, fitness and sporting goals.